open-s4c/demo-asplos24/README.md

     & env\vsyncer.ps1

+With this configuration, we will be running [Dartagnan](https://github.com/hernanponcedeleon/Dat3M) as backend and using the [VSync Memory Model](vmm.cat) as formalized hardware abstraction.

 ---

 ### Issue 1: Verifying the ring buffer

-One of the big limitations of model checkers is that we need to simplify the client code to make it manageable for the tool.
-In this demo we already provide such a client code: `verify-spsc.c`.
+One of the big limitations of model checkers is that we need to simplify the client code removing external calls and other unsupported features of typical programs.
+In this demo we already provide such a simplified client code:
+`verify-spsc.c`.

-Change the include line in the file to verify different variants of the ringbuffer.
-Here is the command to verify the code:
+Change the include line in `verify-spsc.c` to verify different variants of the ringbuffer.
+Here is the command to run the model checker:

     vsyncer check src/verify-spsc.c

-If you are using an implementation with atomic variables, you can also change the barriers from the command line, for example, making them all relaxed:
+If you are using an implementation with atomic variables, you can also change the barriers from the command line, for example, relaxing all of them:

     vsyncer check -A 0 src/verify-spsc.c